cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/vsphere.md

     * `mac` - The MAC address of the NIC on this network.
     * `ip` The IP address assigned to the NIC on this network, or `None` if there is no IP address.

+__NOTE: Cloudify VSphere Plugin versions before 2.18.7 created the server during the start operation.
+2.18.7 introduced the create operation.
+Usage of the start operation for Server creation will be disabled in a future version.__

 ## cloudify.vsphere.nodes.WindowsServer

 **Derived From:** cloudify.nodes.Compute